FlippingLogic/fpga_read_bram/README.md

     Data Length 	8

-FPGA:           Xilinx VC707 Virtex-7 xc7vx485tffg1761-2
+FPGA:           Xilinx VC707

-Current Target: Read memory from block RAM and send it to PC in sepecific format.

-Next step work: Using power gate to get random value of BRAM.
+	Virtex-7 xc7vx485tffg1761-2

+This is part of the work for PUF design.
+Mainly focused SRAM based PUFs.

+Repository created and developed with VLSI Design Institute of Zhejiang University.